-Variable remuneration awarded to Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
-If in a given year an Identified Staff member is awarded a total variable remuneration of more than EUR 300.000 - gross (or equivalent), 40% will be unconditional and 60% deferred.
+Variable remuneration awarded to an Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
+If in a given year an Identified Staff member is awarded a total variable remuneration of more than EUR 300,000 (or equivalent) - gross, 40% will be unconditional and 60% deferred.